billster45/NLP-Intuition/README.md

     3.  **TF-IDF:** For each word in each document, we multiply the word count in that document by the log of the TF multiplied by the IDF.
 Taking the log dampens the importance of the most rare words that are not as important as their raw untransformed value would indicate.
     4.  **Words embedded as vectors:** We call the lists of weights for each word in each document, vectors.
 When we line up the vectors for each document next to each other we call it a matrix.
 Putting words into such a matrix is a form of word embedding.
     5.  **Vector Spae Model (VSM):** We measure the similarity of each document vector against every other document vector one-by-one by measuring the angle between them.
 This is called the cosine similarity.
 We measure vector similarity by angle instead of distance to compensate for documents of varying lengths.
-5. We can improve the detection of document similarity using Latent Semantic Analysis (LSA).
+5. We can sometimes improve the detection of document similarity using Latent Semantic Analysis (LSA).
 "Latent" means hidden, "Semantic" is meaning (i.e. hidden meaning analysis).
 In LSA, a document is given some of the information value from words **not** inside the document, but, those words are found inside documents that are similar to them.
 This is done by manipulating the matrix of word counts using Singular Value Decomposition (SVD).
 6. SVD is well worth learning intuitively too since it a fundamental technique behind many key Data Science tools such as data dimension reduction prior to Machine Learning, Principal Components Analysis (PCA) and solving linear equations.
 7. TF-IDF VSM and SVD are called count based methods.
 Modern methods use the context of words such as Word2vec.

 What is this document for?
 ==========================

-This document describes the TF-IDF VSM in plain English with a real example so that you can understand it **intuitively**.
+This document describes the TF-IDF VSM and LSA in plain English with simple examples so that you can understand it **intuitively**.
 A deeper intuitive understanding helps you move on to understand more complex NLP techniques such as Latent Semantic Analysis.
 Deeper understanding can also help you better identify where techniques are weak and strong.
 The [betterexplained](https://betterexplained.com/articles/adept-method/) website and the [Feynman Technique](https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230) are two inspirations for explaining important techniques intuitively.
+In this spirit, this document does not assume any previous Maths or Natural Language Processing (NLP) knowledge.

-This document is an R code version of the example on page 6 of this [tutorial](http://www.minerazzi.com/tutorials/term-vector-3.pdf).
-The example is presented without assuming any previous Maths or Natural Language Processing (NLP) knowledge.
+Below are two R code conversions.
+The first is of a TF-IDF VSM example from this [tutorial](http://www.minerazzi.com/tutorials/term-vector-3.pdf) (page 6).
+It is logically followed by an R code conversion of the example in an [Introduction to Latent Semantic Analysis](http://lsa.colorado.edu/papers/dp1.LSAintro.pdf).
+The LSA example the tutorial uses is from a canonical 1990 paper called, [Indexing by Latent Semantic Analysis](http://www.cs.bham.ac.uk/~pxt/IDA/lsa_ind.pdf).

 Where can I learn more about NLP?
 =================================

 The calculations used in the code are not intended for use in a real project.
-For a real text mining project use a popular NLP package in R or Python.
-For example, [tidytext](https://github.com/juliasilge/tidytext), [quanteda](https://quanteda.io), or [scikit-learn](https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).
+For a real text mining project use a popular NLP package in R or Python, for example: - [tidytext](https://github.com/juliasilge/tidytext) - [quanteda](https://quanteda.io) - [text2vec](http://text2vec.org/index.html) - [scikit-learn](https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).

-Also, the following are excellent NLP tutorials taking you from basic to advanced knowledge:
+Also, the following are excellent NLP tutorials taking you from basic to advanced knowledge, mostly assuming no prior knowledge:

 -   [Speech and Language processing book](https://web.stanford.edu/~jurafsky/slp3/) and associated [YouTube videos](https://www.youtube.com/playlist?list=PLQiyVNMpDLKnZYBTUOlSI9mi9wAErFtFm),
 -   [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/)